8 Variable Decisions

 Validation settings

 You can see a scroll bar on the right side of the drop-down menu.
-So there are many validation types from which to choose.
+There are many validation types from which to choose.
 For child’s age in years, we will choose Integer.
 After we do that, we see options pop up for Minimum and Maximum.
 We will enter the minimum and maximum ages possible for this study.

 Validation range